matthewleach/enki-web/web/formatting-text-elements/intro-wbr.md

 ## Content

-The HTML `<wbr>`, or sometimes referred to as the **Line Break Opportunity** element and is used to indicate a position in a text where the browser 'may' break a line.
+The HTML `<wbr>`, or sometimes referred to as the **Line Break Opportunity** element, is used to indicate a position in a text where the browser 'may' break a line.

 You can use this to tell the browser that it can break a line in a place the browser wouldn't normally do it.
 Also, by doing so, you make the browser only break where the `<wbr>` element is.
-This means, for instance if you have a link where only the last letter of the link doesn't fit the browser window and you have a `<wbr>` element at the middle of that link, as soon as the link can't fit the browsers breaks it at the `<wbr>` elements position.
+This means, for instance if you have a link where only the last word of the link doesn't fit the browser window and you have a `<wbr>` element at the middle of that link, as soon as the link can't fit the browsers breaks it at the `<wbr>` elements position.

 Let's say you have this link:
 ```